The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings

-We can ask a similar question to that of Valiant and Vazirani about each of these classes: given access to an oracle that can only decide between ``no'' instances and ``yes'' instances which have a unique solution for $\MA$, $\QCMA$, or $\QMA$, can we solve complete problems for those classes, with high probability?
-The quantum related questions are also motivated by physical questions about ground states of local Hamiltonians.
-We provide some interesting implications in this direction, which we will soon describe.
+We can ask a similar question to that posed by Valiant \& Vazirani about each of these classes: is it easier to solve $\UMA$ (respectively, $\UQCMA$ and $\UQMA$) promise problems than it is to solve $\MA$ (respectively, $\QCMA$ and $\QMA$)?
+The quantum-related questions are also motivated by physical questions about the ground states of local Hamiltonians.
+To that end, we provide some interesting implications that we describe below.

-In this paper we partially solve these questions: we present a generalization of the Valiant-Vazirani result to $\MA$ and $\QCMA$.
-We also discuss some obstructions towards establishing a similar result to $\QMA$, which is left as an open problem.
+In this paper, we partially answer these questions by presenting generalizations of the Valiant-Vazirani theorem to $\MA$ and $\QCMA$.
+In addition, we discuss some of the challenges of achieving a similar result for $\QMA$, which remains an open problem.

-We define $\UMA$ and $\UQCMA$ as the restrictions of $\MA$ and $\QCMA$, respectively, to instances with a unique witness.
-Roughly speaking, in a ``yes'' instance of a problem in $\UMA$ or $\UQCMA$, \textit{one} proof convinces the verifier with probability larger than e.g. 2/3, while any other witness makes him accept with probability of at most $1/3$.
-In a ``no'' instance, the verifier accepts any witness with probability at most 1/3.
-Our two main results are: